- Explain the distribution of income, and analyze the sources of income inequality in a market economy

 Causes of Growing Inequality: A Shift in the Distribution of Wages

 Another factor behind the rise in U.S. income inequality is that earnings have become less equal since the late 1970s.
 In particular, the earnings of high-skilled labor relative to low-skilled labor have increased.
 Winner-take-all labor markets result from changes in technology, which have increased global demand for “stars,”—whether the best CEO, doctor, basketball player, or actor.
-This global demand pushes salaries far above productivity differences versus educational differences.
+This global demand pushes salaries far above productivity differences associated with educational differences.
 One way to measure this change is to take workers' earnings with at least a four-year college bachelor’s degree (including those who went on and completed an advanced degree) and divide them by workers' earnings with only a high school degree.
-The result is that those in the 25–34 age bracket with college degrees earned about 1.67 times as much as high school graduates in 2010, up from 1.59 times in 1995, according to U.S. Census data.
+The result is that those in the 25–34 age bracket with college degrees earned about 1.85 times as much as high school graduates in 2020, up from 1.59 times in 1995, according to U.S. Census data.
 Winner-take-all labor market theory argues that the salary gap between the median and the top 1 percent is not due to educational differences.

 What factors would cause the demand for high-skilled labor to rise?
 The most plausible explanation is that while the explosion in new information and communications technologies over the last several decades has helped many workers to become more productive, the benefits have been especially great for high-skilled workers like top business managers, consultants, and design professionals.
 The new technologies have also helped to encourage globalization, the remarkable increase in international trade over the last few decades, by making it more possible to learn about and coordinate economic interactions all around the world.
 In turn, the rising impact of foreign trade in the U.S. economy has opened up greater opportunities for high-skilled workers to sell their services around the world, and lower-skilled workers have to compete with a larger supply of similarly skilled workers around the globe.